-Also, people with naturally curly hair naturally have frizz, explains Neil.
-“Curly hair is drier than straight hair because the natural oils produced by our scalp can’t travel as easily down the hair shaft like on straight hair.
+As for those with curly hair?
+They naturally have frizz.
+“Curly hair is drier than straight hair because the natural oils produced by our scalp can’t travel as easily down the hair shaft like on straight hair,” explains Moodie.
 Curly hair can also look frizzy if the hairs haven’t been bonded together to create a defined curl.”

 Styling your hair with heat is a great way to seal the cuticle.
 When using a blow-dryer, make sure you dry it completely.
-Drybar founder Alli Webb tells Byrdie, “If your hair is prone to frizz, chances are you probably aren’t getting it 100% dry when blow-drying.
+Drybar founder Alli Webb tells Byrdie, “If your hair is prone to frizz, chances are you probably aren’t getting it 100 percent dry when blow-drying.
 Even the slightest trace of moisture will cause hair with texture or wave to frizz.”

 “Sometimes in a moist climate, we can't avoid frizz,” shares Webb.
-“So I always tell people to work with it, not against it!
+“So I always tell people to work with it, not against it.
 Opt for waves with texture so when frizz does creep in, no one will even notice.”
 And who says frizz can't be cool and beautiful, too?
 Your hair's natural texture is unique to you—and your frizz is a part of that.